End-to-End Virtual Screening Campaign Guide

 7.4 Hybrid Boltz2 + Ensemble Approach (Exploratory)

-As an exploratory check, you can merge Boltz2 outputs with ensemble docking scores:
+As an exploratory check, you can merge Boltz2 outputs with ensemble docking scores:- Apply the same ensemble pose filters (Section 6.3) to the merged set.

 - Rank by predicted_pic50 descending.